 Glutamic acid is classified as an excitatory neurotransmitter.
 This means that it stimulates the target cell to action.
 While not the only excitatory neurotransmitter, it is considered to be the most important in mammalian brains.
 A majority of cells in the nervous system are equipped with glutamate receptors.

 Glutamate is important for cognition and learning.
 However, it must be present in the right amounts.
-Normally, the body regulates the amount of a neurotransmitter to enter the nerve cell and excite it to stimulate a response, then quickly clears the neurotransmitter away.
+Normally, the body regulates how neurotransmitters enter the nerve cell and excite it to stimulate a response.
+Then the body quickly clears the neurotransmitter away.
 When there is an overabundance of excitatory neurotransmitters, and/or they are allowed to stay too long, the nerve cell can remain in an excited state.